afterpay/sdk-ios/README.md

     // Load the token passing the result to completion },
   shippingAddressDidChange: { address, completion in
-    // Use the address to form shipping options and pass to completion },
+    // Use the address to form a shipping options result and pass to completion },
   shippingOptionDidChange: { shippingOption in
     // Optionally update your application model with the selected shipping option